 Professional Service Companies Specific Coverage

-These policies are essential for or can be tailored to the needs of companies operating in the ecommerce space.
+These policies are essential for or can be tailored to the needs of companies operating in the Professional Services space:

 Companies are often accused of infringement or face being infringed upon, putting their budget and intellectual property at risk.
 This policy covers legal fees and offers enforcement coverage, no matter how grounded or not the claim is.